Phages allow processors to go on the offensive

 Phages are actually the most abundant form of life on Earth, so they are something we are all exposed to daily, says Jason Gill, an assistant professor in the Department of Animal Science at Texas A&M University in College Station.

 Phages work by infecting their target bacteria, killing them and making more phages in the process, which can go on to kill more bacteria.

-“Bacteriophages are very specific for certain types of bacteria,” Edner says.
+“Bacteriophages are very specific for certain types of bacteria,” Ebner says.
 “How they work in nature is once they can find their host, they are obligate parasites, which means they don’t exist without their hosts.”

 Phages find their specific bacterial cell, attach to it and replicate until the bacterial cell explodes, he explains.
 The new phages then go on to infect other bacterial cells.

 Phages have the advantage of being specific to a particular species or even strains within a species.
 For example, one can selectively target one species of known pathogenic bacteria and leave the rest of the flora intact, Gill says.

 Another of a phage’s natural benefits is the fact that no organoleptic changes are associated to the food with phage application.

 “They can be applied to finished product as well as during processing, and are compatible with minimally processed foods as well,” Gill says.
 “The phage doesn’t need to be removed or inactivated before consumption, but they will be inactivated by cooking or pasteurization treatments.”

 Phage products have been approved for use in food processing to fight Listeria, Salmonella and E. coli O157:H7.
 Some of the phage products are marketed as aids for various processing steps including finished product, while one is being used for decontaminating cattle hides of E. coli O157:H7 just prior to harvest.

 Gill sees the next step for biotechnology companies producing phages to create products against the broader group of big six (or seven) shiga toxin-producing E. coli and Campylobacter.